 While there are a variety of compliance standards, here are some of the most common regulations that may affect your business and how you approach cloud security:

-No matter what industry you are a part of or how big your business is, cloud compliance is an important issue that requires vigilance.
+No matter what industry you are a part of or how big your business is, cloud compliance and Solution is an important issue that requires vigilance.
 Fortunately, there are options when it comes to ongoing compliance support.
 Prancer provides a cloud validation framework that can effectively test for compliance and offer solutions in an ever-changing environment.
 Instead of a one-time solution, you can establish a partnership with cloud validation experts who will keep you up-to-date as laws and regulations change and so that you can take full advantage of cloud technology while ensuring optimal security and compliance.
 Contact us today to learn more and get started.